 Saint Helens pollen forecast - today, tomorrow and the week ahead

-Today (25 June) pollen in Saint Helens is high; grass is high; cypress is medium.
-Tomorrow (26 June 2026) levels are similar - cypress declining, grass declining.
-Over the following five days grass will increase; cypress will decrease.
+Today (16 July) pollen in Saint Helens is low; grass is low.
+Tomorrow (17 July 2026) levels are similar - grass remains low, cypress at low levels, mugwort at low levels.
+Over the following five days cypress, grass, and mugwort will increase.
 Forecasts are calculated by Airmine using satellites to map local vegetation and determine pollen season onset.

 For long term forecasts and maps, see the Airmine app